-- 1. All peoples shall have the right to existence.
+1. All peoples shall have the right to existence.
 They shall have the unquestionable and inalienable right to self-determination.
-They shall freely determine their political status and shall pursue their economic and social development according to the policy they have freely chosen. - 2.
-Colonized or oppressed peoples shall have the right to free themselves from the bonds of domination by resorting to any means recognized by the international community. - 3.
-All peoples shall have the right to the assistance of the State Parties to the present Charter in their liberation struggle against foreign domination, be it political, economic or cultural.
+They shall freely determine their political status and shall pursue their economic and social development according to the policy they have freely chosen.

+2. Colonized or oppressed peoples shall have the right to free themselves from the bonds of domination by resorting to any means recognized by the international community.

+3. All peoples shall have the right to the assistance of the State Parties to the present Charter in their liberation struggle against foreign domination, be it political, economic or cultural.

-- 1. All peoples shall freely dispose of their wealth and natural resources.
+1. All peoples shall freely dispose of their wealth and natural resources.
 This right shall be exercised in the exclusive interest of the people.
-In no case shall a people be deprived of it - 2.
-In case of spoilation, the dispossessed people shall have the right to the lawful recovery of its property as well as to an adequate compensation. - 3.
-The free disposal of wealth and natural resources shall be exercised without prejudice to the obligation of promoting international economic cooperation based on mutual respect, equitable exchange and the principles of international law.
+In no case shall a people be deprived of it

+2. In case of spoilation, the dispossessed people shall have the right to the lawful recovery of its property as well as to an adequate compensation.

+3. The free disposal of wealth and natural resources shall be exercised without prejudice to the obligation of promoting international economic cooperation based on mutual respect, equitable exchange and the principles of international law.

-- 4. State Parties to the present Charter shall individually and collectively exercise the right to free disposal of their wealth and natural resources with a view to strengthening African Unity and solidarity. - 5.
-State Parties to the present Charter shall undertake to eliminate all forms of foreign exploitation particularly that practised by international monopolies so as to enable their peoples to fully benefit from the advantages derived from their national resources.
+4. State Parties to the present Charter shall individually and collectively exercise the right to free disposal of their wealth and natural resources with a view to strengthening African Unity and solidarity.

+5. State Parties to the present Charter shall undertake to eliminate all forms of foreign exploitation particularly that practised by international monopolies so as to enable their peoples to fully benefit from the advantages derived from their national resources.

-- 1. All peoples shall have the right to their economic, social and cultural development with due regard to their freedom and identity and in the equal enjoyment of the common heritage of mankind. - 2.
-States shall have the duty, individually or collectively, to ensure the exercise of the right to development.
+1. All peoples shall have the right to their economic, social and cultural development with due regard to their freedom and identity and in the equal enjoyment of the common heritage of mankind.

+2. States shall have the duty, individually or collectively, to ensure the exercise of the right to development.

-The deliberate and calculated actions of the Military Occupier sought to destroy the very identity of the Chagossian people.
+The deliberate and calculated actions of the Military Occupier BFBIOT sought to destroy the very identity of the Chagossian people.
 The Chagossians rights to their own property has been legislated out of existence.
 They have been given no say in the economic, social, and cultural development of the Chagos Islands.
+They are subject to apartheid exclusion rules and laws while non Chagossians are permitted unescorted visits to the outer islands and as military contractors and scientists on Diego Garcia.
 The United Nations and African Union have found the United Kingdom presence in the Chagos Archipelago to be illegitimate.
-The Chagossians therefore have every intention of enforcing their rights for rents, trespass to property and chattel, restitution, quiet enjoyment, tortious interference with business and emotional distress and outrage.
+The Chagossians therefore have every intention of enforcing their rights for rents, trespass to property and chattel, restitution, quiet enjoyment, tortious interference with business and emotional distress and outrage against BFBIOT and MOD.